KacperDab76/DiSys-smart-farm/doc/index.md

-Simulation has server and 3 clients for 3 different gRPC services always run npm install in each directoty you use
+Simulation has server and 3 clients for 3 different gRPC services always run npm install in each directoty you use also run npm run build in client-user-app to create Svelte app
 1. Server
 server runs normally using npm start in server directory
 2. GUI
-Runs as node client that uses express to serve app to browser in client-user-app directory run npm start , it runs app.cjs and serves GUI on port 3000 (localhost:3000)
+Runs as node client that uses express to serve app to browser

+in client-user-app directory run npm install , npm run build, npm start , it runs app.cjs and serves GUI on port 3000 (localhost:3000)
 Click on register to connect to server.
 As there is no clients/devices connected app shows no Greenhouses but it shows 5 predefined soil irrigation areas, with no data there.
 3. Greenhuses